HashirMalik-Cloud/Full-Stack-Cloud-App-with-AWS-Monitoring-Auth-and-Backup/README.md

 ## 📷 Screenshots

-See the `/screenshots/` folder for:
+See the `/project notes.pdf/` file for:
 - ✅ Pulling code to Git
 - ✅ Form submission
 - ✅ Data saved successfully in Database